drflorianberger/TPUCU25/_build/html/_sources/week3/randomness.md

 Recall that the Poisson stepper performs directed steps with exponentially distributed waiting times.

-In general, there could be several transitions of the system involved between the step.
+In general, there could be several transitions of the system involved between the steps.

 ```{figure} comprand.png
 ---